We’re looking for volunteers to help stitch for others. Find out more here.

 Don’t forget to include your own name and email contact details if you’d like us to let you know when it arrives safely.
 Please let us know if you would like to remain anonymous when we share your work.

 - Once your embroidery has arrived, Lois will stitch it into the quilt.

 Ready to join in? or would you like to get updates about this project? then please join our Here Comes the Sun mailing list.
 By clicking submit, you agree to share your email address with arthur+martha to receive occasional updates from arthur+martha about this project.
 All contact information will be kept confidential and won’t be shared.
 Use the unsubscribe link in those emails to opt out at any time.

 You can also keep in touch with our project via:

-At some point we will look for support so we can take it on a tour.
 Perhaps you can think where you would like to see it exhibited when venues open again?
 A world tour…?
 We’d welcome your ideas.